jamesma100/jamesma100.github.io/_posts/2024-04-23-kafka-consistency-demystified.md

 Ideally, we would like that pool to be large so we find a qualified candidate faster.

 How do we come up with this candidate pool?
-Since we want the new leader to have all written data we've acknowledged to our clients, we need to make sure the new leader is _caught up_ with the previous leader.
+Since we want the new leader to have all written data we've acknowledged to our client, we need to make sure the new leader is _caught up_ with the previous leader.

 Note that the number of candidates we have to go through depends on the number of _follower acknowledgments_ - that is, the number of followers we replicate each request to before returning a response to the client.